Mark33Mark/my-portfolio/README.md

 * This project helped me get my head around how to manage 'flexbox' when setting up my website.
 The true strength of flexbox is doing a number of sub-flexboxes to achieve your desired layout.
 * A wireframe was started for this project however I used the homework brief example to structure my webpage.
 In future, time permitting, I will make sure I have completed the wireframe exercise.
 * I lost lots of time running into snags in this project.
 I need to improve working faster initially and doing refinement once the webpage is roughed in.
 Currently I've found I get really distracted with my layout and then later I decide to drop another object in and then need to go back and re-layout.
+* Discovered compatability issues that were not emulated on my browser's developer device emulator.
+Something to watch out for.
+Main issue is I discovered buttons are not working on iPhones.
+I've swept my CSS with Autoprefixer to fix.

 ---
 ### 2. Features